 Before you leave the U.S., you should:

-1. Advise your PI and/or department manager of:
+1. Advise your college, academic advising, PI and/or department manager of:

-J-1 students should also request a copy of your academic transcript from the registrar’s office and have the document available for review if requested when they return at the port of entry.
+3. Print a copy of your academic transcript from Pounce and have the document available for review if requested when you return at the port of entry.